-The second phase of works will involve two extensions and extensive renovation.
-The north-facing extension comprises a three storey 'tower', which will provide circulation across the three floors of the house along with a top floor eyrie and balcony, which has a glimpse of a sea view to the north.
-The tower is proposed to tucked behind an existing gable, with its curved form standing separate to the original buildng by a recessed glazed link and clad in a mixture of charred timber on the lower levels and standing seam zinc at the roof level.
+The second phase of works involved the addition of two extensions alongside extensive renovation of the existing house.
+The north-facing extension comprises a three storey 'tower', providing circulation across the three floors of the house along with a top floor eyrie and balcony, which has a glimpse of a sea view to the north.
+The tower is tucked behind an original gable, with its curved form standing separate to the original building by a recessed glazed link and clad in a mixture of charred timber on the lower levels and standing seam zinc at the roof level.

 The south facing extension is a single storey pavilion providing a kitchen/ living room and connecting the existing living spaces to the generous garden.
 This extension has a mansard roof with rooflights to maximise the light into the living spaces and mitigate the nature of the semi-sunken position.
 Part of the extension is concealed behind a new 'garden wall', allowing the proportions of the extension to flow more naturally from the proportions of the existing house.